rawsashimi1604/sushi-docs/src/docs/WhatIsApiGateway.md

-# What is an API Gateway
+An API Gateway is a reverse proxy.